Skip to content

 Please donate

-Flooding can be devastating – it poses a risk to life, property and vehicles and can force people out of their homes.
-Find out how to keep yourself, your home and your valuables safe if you're in a high-risk area.
+Flooding can be devastating - it poses a risk to life, property and vehicles, and can force people out of their homes.
+But by preparing in advance, you can help keep yourself, your home and your valuables safe, especially if you live in a high-risk area.

 Is my area at risk of flooding?